River, Lake, Backcountry

 Most anglers arm themselves with a light spinning tackle to capture this species of fish.
 Anglers can capture them by fishing from a drifting or slowly powered boat; angling from the bank can also be as effective.
 Anglers must not use a heavy line to avoid scaring the Redbreast Sunfish away.
 Smaller fishing tackle and hooks must be used as well as a small ⅛ to ¼ ounce sliding sinker and a 12-inch leader.

 The Redbreast Sunfish inhabit sand-bottom areas, rocky and vegetated pools, and freshwater lakes.
 They like cool rivers and streams around the banks with temperatures ranging from 60.8 to 78.8º F.

-The Redbreast Sunfish is native to the river systems in the US and eastern Canada, as well as the Atlantic Ocean.
+The Redbreast Sunfish is native to the river systems in the US and eastern Canada, as well as the watersheds of the Atlantic Ocean.
 This species has been introduced to West Texas and Louisiana, among others.
-They are aplenty throughout central and northern Florida and streams like the Ocklawaha, Suwanee, Ochlockonee, and Santa Fe rivers.
+They run throughout central and northern Florida.